 ABOUT ME

-I learn something from each individual that enters my office.
+The therapy process is a reciprocal relationship of care, trust, and growth.
 It is brave to be able to share their vulnerabilities and their life stories with a person they have just met.
-The therapy process is a reciprocal relationship of care, trust, and growth.
 I am passionate about the process of change and healing that happens in a therapeutic relationship.

 As a therapy advocate and consumer, I believe miracles happen once we choose to make them happen.
 Each of us enter therapy for many different reasons.
 Whatever your reason/s for entering therapy, your feelings, beliefs and thoughts will be heard and respected.
 In addition to my work with adults, I have a special affinity for providing counseling to couples, families, and groups.